turbot/guardrails-docs/docs/runbooks/enterprise-monitoring/install-setup-steampipe-powerpipe/index.md

 sidebar_label: "Steampipe and Powerpipe: Installation and Setup Guide"
 ---

-# Introduction
+# Steampipe and Powerpipe: Installation and Setup Guide

 This runbook provides detailed instructions for installing and setting up Steampipe and Powerpipe on a Linux system.

-## Purpose
-The purpose of this runbook is to guide users through the installation and initial setup of Steampipe and Powerpipe tools on a Linux Host, specifically the Turbot Guardrails Bastion Host.
+It is to guide users through the installation and initial setup of Steampipe and Powerpipe tools on a Linux Host, specifically the Turbot Guardrails Bastion Host.
 These tools provide significant benefits for customers managing multiple workspaces:

 - **Aggregated Information**: Steampipe simplifies the process of aggregating information from multiple workspaces, enabling comprehensive data analysis and management.
 - **Seamless Querying**: Users can easily query their data without the need to log into individual workspaces, saving time and improving efficiency.